Peacock Feather Embroidery Workshop

 Peacock Feather Embroidery One-day Workshop, 10am-3pm Wednesday 3 April. £60

-Create a beautiful, vibrant coloured embroidery, inspired by the jeweled tones of the ‘eye’ like peacock feather.
-Believed by the Ancient Greeks to be the ‘eyes of the stars’ and a good luck charm to have in Japanese homes Peacock feathers are full of meaning.
+Create a vibrant, beautiful embroidery, inspired by the jeweled tones of the eye-like peacock feather.
+The peacock feathers are full of meaning, believed by the Ancient Greeks to be the ‘eyes of the stars’.

 Did you know…?

 Peacocks shed their ‘train’ of feathers every year after mating season.
 The feathers can then be gathered and used for inspiration of decoration without the birds coming to any harm.
 The average lifespan of a peacock in the wild is about 20 years.